pactflow/katacoda-workshops/pactflow-can-i-deploy-js/intro.md

 You will:

 1. Build on a basic contract testing example
-1. Learn how Pactflow fits into the picture
+1. Learn how PactFlow fits into the picture
 1. Understand important Pact CLI tools
-1. Learn how deployments work with Pactflow
+1. Learn how deployments work with PactFlow